California Driving Test 2022: DMV Requirements, Maneuvers & Tips

 Can I drive to my driving test appointment alone?

 No. Prior to passing your driving test you are not permitted to drive alone under any circumstances.
-You must be accompanied to the DMV test center by an a parent, guardian, spouse or adult 25 years of age or older, with a valid California driving license.
+You must be accompanied to the DMV test center by a parent, guardian, spouse or adult 25 years of age or older, with a valid California driving license.

 What documents can I bring to prove financial responsibility?